I don’t have an editor, I have beta readers.

 Writers like Edgar Allan Poe, whose anonymous self published first book Tamerlane and Other Poems, is one of the “one of the rarest first editions in American literature.”

 The assumption that only bad writers would self publish is probably why Poe’s venture into self publishing doesn’t have his name on it.
 Had it been common knowledge, he might never have gotten a “real” book deal.
-Edgar Allen Poe was a breakout writer because he self published.
+Edgar Allan Poe was a breakout writer because he self published.
 Suffice it to say, if you manage to find a copy of the first edition of this little gem on your attic, you’ll be laughing all the way to the bank since its most recent auction price was $662,500.00

 Or terrible writers like J. K. Rowling.